kubeshop/tracetest/docs/introduction.md

-# Introduction to Trace Based Testing
+# Introduction to Trace-Based Testing

 Trace Based Testing is a means of conducting deep integration or system tests by utilizing the rich data contained in a distributed system trace.